peacekeeper0/X-Ways-Forensics/README.md

 # X-Ways Forensics Resources

 ## Tooltips.txt
 I created the official Tooltips.txt that was included in XWF versions 20.5 through 20.7.
 In the meantime I began working on a replacement and unbeknownst to me so did one of the XWF developers.
 Starting with version 20.8, XWF replaced Tooltips.txt with their internally developed one.
 When I finally finished my updated Tooltips.txt, XWF declined to use it.
-This repo contains a copy of my new Tooltips.txt for anyone that is interested in using it.
+This repo contains a copy of my new Tooltips.txt for anyone that is interested.

 Notable Features:
 1. The results of checking a box are clearly and concisely defined.